 3. Start small.

-The DBT middle path skills can help you and your daughter get back on the same side of the canyon.
+The DBT middle path skills can help you and your son or daughter get back on the same side of the canyon.
 As you learn to respect one another’s perspectives and validate the valid, a change in behaviors will come more willingly.
 We hope that by practicing these skills at home, your interpersonal relationships will improve and the teenage years will be more enjoyable for both parties.